SELinuxProject/selinux-notebook/src/constraint_statements.md

 ## *validatetrans*

-This statement is used to control the ability to change the objects security context.
+The *validatetrans* statement is used to control the ability to change the objects security context.

-The first context *u1.r1.t1* is the context before the transition, the second context *u2.r2.t2* is the context after the transition, and the third *u3.r3.t3* is the context of the process performing the transition.
+The first context *u1:r1:t1* is the context before the transition, the second context *u2:r2:t2* is the context after the transition, and the third *u3:r3:t3* is the context of the process performing the transition.

 Note there are no *validatetrans* statements specified within the **Reference Policy** source.